OpenElectionData/oedi/_academy/using-census-data-to-strengthen-voter-registration-analysis.en.md

 ---
-title: '7.
-Using Census Data to Strengthen Voter Registration Analysis'
+title: 7.
+Using Census Data to Strengthen Voter Registration Analysis
 lang: en
 module_id: 7
-permalink: '/academy/using-census-data-to-strengthen-voter-registration-analysis/'
+permalink: "/academy/using-census-data-to-strengthen-voter-registration-analysis/"
-excerpt: "Module 7 will solidify skills you gained in Modules 5 and 6 to allow you to do more advanced analysis of voter registration data.
+excerpt: 'Module 7 will solidify skills you gained in Modules 5 and 6 to allow you to do more advanced analysis of voter registration data.
 We’ll also introduce new tricks that will help you cross-reference data from other helpful sources, like census data, to supplement your analysis of the voter registration.
-We hope that by the end of Module 7 you’ll be able to:
-<ul><li>Make use of Excel’s INDEX MATCH formula combination,</li>
-<li>Master your understanding of SUMIF functions,</li>
+We hope that by the end of Module 7 you’ll be able to: <ul><li>Make use of Excel’s INDEX MATCH formula combination,</li> <li>Master your understanding of SUMIF functions,</li>
-<li>Master basic MS Excel operations, like percentages, and</li>
+  <li>Master basic MS Excel operations, like percentages, and</li> <li>Explore political
-<li>Explore political considerations of your data.</li>
+  considerations of your data.</li> </ul>'
-</ul>"

 ---
 Module 7 will solidify skills you gained in Modules 5 and 6 to allow you to do more advanced analysis of voter registration data.
 We’ll also introduce new tricks that will help you cross-reference data from other helpful sources, like census data, to supplement your analysis of the voter registration.
 We hope that by the end of Module 7 you’ll be able to:

-- Make use of Excel’s INDEX MATCH formula combination,
+* Make use of Excel’s INDEX MATCH formula combination,
-- Master your understanding of SUMIF functions,
+* Master your understanding of SUMIF functions,
-- Master basic MS Excel operations, like percentages, and
+* Master basic MS Excel operations, like percentages, and
-- Explore political considerations of your data.
+* Explore political considerations of your data.

 ## How Census Data Relates to Voter Registration?